-The problem with this is when that older spouse dies, the surviving spouse is then at risk of losing the homes.
+The problem with this is when that older spouse dies, the surviving spouse can be at risk of losing the home.
 This is because the loan becomes due when the borrower dies and the property is not inhabited by at least one other borrower.
 If the older spouse is the sole borrower on the reverse mortgage, the loan becomes due and payable when he or she dies.
-At that time, the surviving spouse will have to pay back the total debt amount or face foreclosure.

-Fortunately, a recent federal court ruling should protect you if your spouse passes away, but you are not named as a co-borrower on a reverse mortgage.
+Fortunately, if you take out a FHA-backed reverse mortgage after August 4, 2014, you'll be protected if your spouse passes away, but you are not named as a co-borrower on the reverse mortgage -- so long as you meet certain criteria.
 (Learn more in Nolo’s article New Rule – Spouses Not Named on Reverse Mortgages Are Protected From Foreclosure.)

 Taking Out a Reverse Mortgage Too Early

 If you take out a reverse mortgage lump sum when you are in your 60s, you could spend all of the loan proceeds early on and have fewer available financial resources for later in life.
 Keep in mind that if at some point in the future you can’t pay the property taxes or hazard insurance premiums, the lender can foreclose.

 It is interesting to note that most big banks have gotten out of the reverse mortgage business.
 MetLife, Bank of America, and Wells Fargo, which were among the top issuers of reverse mortgages, have all exited the market.
 As a result, smaller mortgage brokers and lenders tend to be the only ones offering reverse mortgages to consumers.

 When a Reverse Mortgage Might Be a Good Idea